HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 The new Sue E orebody will be mined as an open pit operation.
 The Sue E ore will be milled at the JEB mill and the tailings disposed at the JEB Tailings Management Facility (TMF).

-> View Environmental Assessment COGEMA Resources Inc: Sue E Proposal external link (CNSC)
+> View Environmental Assessment COGEMA Resources Inc: Sue E Proposal (CNSC)

 On July 17, 2004, Saskatchewan Environment issued a public notice inviting public comment on the Draft Project-Specific Guidelines for the Preparation of an Environmental Impact Statement.

-> Download Draft Project-Specific Guidelines for the Preparation of an Environmental Impact Statement (July 2004) external link (PDF)
+> Download Draft Project-Specific Guidelines for the Preparation of an Environmental Impact Statement (July 2004) (PDF)

 CNSC holds hearing on EA Guidelines for new license of McClean Lake mine